logicuniverse/manifesto/README.md

 >
 > **A Logic Unit (LU) is a fractal topology spanned by three orthogonal axes: Push/Pull (X), Time/Space (Y), and Provide/Inject (Z).**

-Every Logic Unit, regardless of scale—from a sub-atomic NAND gate to a macro-scale system—exists at the intersection of these three pure, independent dimensions:
+Every Logic Unit, regardless of scale—from a subatomic NAND gate to a macro-scale system—resides at the intersection of these three pure, independent dimensions:

 **The Universal Coordinate System**